skanwaljeetgit/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python – Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game in Python.
+This assignment will help you practice string manipulation, loops, conditionals, random selection, and user input.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Task 1: Build the Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a Hangman game where players try to guess a hidden word, one letter at a time, before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
+- Accept single-letter guesses from the player
-- Accept letter guesses and show current progress (_ _ _ format)
+- Display the current progress (e.g., `_ _ a _ _`)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show a friendly win or lose message at the end

+### 🛠️ Task 2: (Optional) Challenge Extensions

+#### Description
+Enhance your Hangman game with extra features for more challenge and fun.

+#### Requirements
+Completed program could:

+- Allow the player to guess the whole word at once
+- Add a list of previously guessed letters
+- Make the word list read from a file

+---

+💡 **Tips for Success:**
+- Use clear variable names and comments to explain your code
+- Test your game with different words and edge cases
+- Keep your code organized and readable

+🚀 If provided, download the `starter-code.py` file to help you get started.

+Good luck, and have fun coding your Hangman game!